South Africa's Zuma rejects criticism of Central African mission

 The ANC dismissed the report as "blatant lies".

-"The ANC as an organisation does not have business interests in CAR," it said in a statement.
+"The ANC as an organization does not have business interests in CAR," it said in a statement.

 "The rebels stormed our soldiers in groups, not at all like trained soldiers, and many of them were only children," City Press quoted one soldier as saying.